Topics Map > OS & Desktop Software > Web Browsers

 - At the top right of the Firefox Window, click on the Firefox Menu button (three horizontal bars) and then select Options.

-- Select Advanced in the left navigation pane, click on the Network tab, and in the Cached Web Content section, click Clear Now
+- Select Privacy & Security in the left navigation pane and scroll down to the Cached Web Content section.

 - Close and reopen Firefox.